Coco (2017 film): Plot

-Miguel sneaks into the mansion, where a surprised Ernesto welcomes him as his descendant.
-Héctor arrives, again imploring Miguel to put up his photo.
-Ernesto and Héctor, who once performed together, begin to argue; Miguel learns that, when Héctor wanted to break up the act and return home, Ernesto, who could not write songs himself, poisoned Héctor and stole his guitar and songs, passing them off as his own.
-To protect his legacy, Ernesto seizes Héctor's photo, and has Miguel and Héctor thrown into a cenote pit.
-There, Miguel discovers that Coco's father, and Imelda's lost husband, is Héctor, not Ernesto.
+Miguel sneaks into Ernesto's mansion and is welcomed by a surprised Ernesto, but Héctor appears and accuses Ernesto of stealing his songs.
+As the two argue, Miguel slowly pieces together the truth: Ernesto and Héctor were once a musical act on the brink of fame until Héctor grew homesick and tried to leave.
+Unable to write songs himself, Ernesto poisoned Héctor and stole his guitar and songs to pass off as his own.
+To protect his legacy, Ernesto seizes Héctor's photo and has Miguel and Héctor thrown into a cenote pit.
+There, Héctor reveals that his daughter is named Coco, thus making him Miguel’s actual great-great-grandfather.

-Rescued by his family, Miguel reveals the truth about Héctor's death.
-Imelda and Héctor reconcile, and the family infiltrates Ernesto's concert to retrieve Héctor's photo.
-Ernesto's crimes are exposed to the audience, and Imelda's alebrije Pepita attacks Ernesto, causing a giant bell to fall on him.
-In the chaos, Héctor's photograph is lost.
-As the sun rises, Coco's memory of Héctor fades; Imelda and a fading Héctor quickly bless Miguel, who returns home.
+After being rescued by his family, Miguel reveals the truth about Héctor's death, and Imelda and Héctor slowly reconcile.
+The family infiltrates Ernesto's concert to retrieve Héctor's photo.
+Ernesto's crimes are exposed to the audience, who quickly turn on him, and he is crushed by a falling bell (mirroring his fate in real life), although Héctor's photograph is lost in the chaos.
+As the sun rises, Imelda and a fading Héctor bless Miguel and return him to the living world.

-After Miguel plays "Remember Me" on Héctor's guitar, Coco brightens and sings along with him.
-She reveals that she had saved the torn-off piece of the family photo with Héctor's face on it, then tells her family stories about her father, thus saving his memory as well as his existence in the Land of the Dead.
-Miguel's family reconciles with him, ending the ban on music.
+Back home, Miguel apologizes to his family for running away and plays "Remember Me" on Héctor's guitar, brightening Coco to sing with him.
+She shares that she kept the torn piece of the photo with Héctor's face, then tells her family stories about her father, preserving his memory and existence in the Land of the Dead.
+Miguel reconciles with his family and their ban on music is finally lifted.